MicrosoftDocs/azure-devops-yaml-schema/task-reference/conda-environment-v1.md

 **`createCustomEnvironment`** - **Create a custom environment**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Create or reactivate a Conda environment instead of using the `base` environment (recommended for self-hosted agents).
+If the value for this boolean is set to `true`, the task [creates](https://docs.conda.io/projects/conda/en/latest/commands/create.html) or reactivates a Conda environment instead of using the `base` environment.
+Setting the value to `true` is recommended for self-hosted agents.
 <!-- :::editable-content-end::: -->
 <br>